IgniteUI/igniteui-docfx/en/components/chip.md

 ### Chip Area

-The [`IgxChipsAreaComponent`]({environment:angularApiUrl}/classes/igxchipsareacomponent.html) is used, when handling more complex scenarios that require interaction between chips (dragging, selection, navigation etc.).
+The [`IgxChipsAreaComponent`]({environment:angularApiUrl}/classes/igxchipsareacomponent.html) is used when handling more complex scenarios that require interaction between chips (dragging, selection, navigation, etc.).

 #### Reorder Chips